-- Support the site characterization, siting, and engineering design of offshore Project facilities including wind turbine generators, offshore substation(s), and submarine cables within the Lease Area and proposed ECR Survey Areas; and - Collect the data necessary to support Project review requirements associated with 30 C.F.R. § 585 and the National Environmental Policy Act.
+- Support the site characterization, siting, and engineering design of offshore Project facilities including wind turbine generators, offshore substation(s), and submarine cables within the Lease Survey Area and ECR Survey Area; and - Collect the data necessary to support Project review requirements associated with 30 C.F.R. § 585 and the National Environmental Policy Act.

 NOAA Fisheries has indicated, through past IHA decisions, that geotechnical surveys do not result in acoustic impacts to marine mammals.
-Based on these decisions, it is unlikely that the geotechnical surveys to be conducted by Atlantic Shores (e.g., sample boreholes, deep cone penetration tests (CPTs), and
+Based on these decisions, it is unlikely that the geotechnical surveys to be conducted by Atlantic Shores (e.g., sample boreholes, deep cone penetration tests (CPTs), and shallow CPTs) will result in Level A or B harassment.
+Therefore, geotechnical survey activities are not discussed in further detail in this application request.